LittleBigSalino/Jon.Wpf.CustomControls/README.md

 ## Contact

 If you have any questions, feel free to reach out to us.
-You can contact us via [email](mailto:jonsales@jonmsales.com) or create an issue on our [GitHub](https://github.com/yourusername/Jon.WPF.CustomControls/issues) page.
-We'll do our best to respond as quickly as possible.
+You can contact us via [email](mailto:jonsales@jonmsales.com) or create an issue on our [GitHub](https://github.com/LittleBigSalino/Jon.Wpf.CustomControls/issues) page.